pacoispaco/regc19/README.md

  * Minimera integritetsproblematiken!
  * Få tag på någon medicinskt kompetent som kan säga om detta skulle ge något och som kan vara med och utforma ett bra "Corona self-assesment test" för detta ändamål.

-# Description (English)

-An application where anyone can go in and register:

- * I have been tested positive (with a test) #days ago and I am still ill.
- * I have been tested positive (with a test) #days ago but feel weel now since #days.
- * I am very sure I have Corona.
-I estimate that I have been sick for # days.
- * I am quite sure I have Corona.
-I estimate that I have been sick for # days.
- * I have not been sick for # days.
- * My postal code (postnummer in Sweden).

-Registration is done anonymosuly.
-There is no registration of personal identity information such as mailadress, mobila phone mumber etc. except for the postal code.

-An additional feature is to have a self-assessment test of Covid-19 symptoms.
-The test would consist of 5-15 questions about symptoms and would result in an assessment score of say **90% chance, 60% chance, 30% chance** and **small risk of having Covid-19** assesment.

-This would enable one to get a reasonable estimate of the number of infected and where they are geographically.
-Of course therer would be a lot of noise and risk of faulty assements, but in the absence of proper medical tests, one would get a reasonable estimate of the spread of Covid-19.

-What is needed is:

- * A frontend app for registration.
-A webbapp is probably better than a mobile app.
-Add a CAPTCHA to restrict scripting/bot attacks.
- * A backend API where registered data is stored.
- * A backend API where data can be accessed.
-An open API.
-No registration needed and no API-key.

-Some success factors:

- * As easy as possible to register data.
- * Minimize integrity issues.
- * Engage someone with medicial expertise to asses tha value of this idea and who can assist in developing the self-assesment test.

-Suggested technologies:

- * Python for Backend.
- * MongoDB or Redis for persistance.
- * Vue-js for frontend.